siisltd/Curiosity.Migrations/docs/features/downgrade.md

 2. **Backup Before Downgrading**: Create a database backup before executing any downgrade operation in production.

-> You can make backups with pre-migration feature of Curiosity.Migrations.
+   > You can make backups with pre-migration feature of `Curiosity.Migrations`.

 3. **Version in Small Increments**: Smaller, more focused migrations are easier to downgrade reliably.